 Disclaimer: My interest in vision science comes from my problems with light sensitivity (photophobia), discomfort glare, and computer eye strain.
 This post was motivated by my recent discovery of the research on macular pigment, its bluelight filtering function and the huge intrapersonal variability in its bluelight filtering capacity.

-Disclosure: I would like you to know that I earn a commission – at no additional cost to you – if you use some of the links below and purchase a product.
-If you wish to support GLARminY, use the links containing text: Disclosure: commission link.
+Disclosure: If you wish to support GLARminY, at no cost to you, use the links containing text: Disclosure: commission link, to purchase products.
 You may also “donate” a small percentage of anything you might buy from Amazon by accessing Amazon through this link (Disclosure: commission link) at any other time.
 Thanks for your help!